lishiyo/discordmcp/RENDER_DEPLOY.md

-# Deploying Discord MCP Recursive Bot to Render
+# Deploying Discord MCP Bot to Render

-This guide walks you through deploying your `index-with-tools-recursive.ts` Discord bot to Render.com.
+This guide walks you through deploying your Discord bot with MCP and recursive tool calling to Render.com.

 ## Prerequisites